think-cell/typescripten/README.md

 See `example` and its associated README.

-(All tests still run with the legacy Ninja-based generator and will be moved to CMake as well.)

 # Debugging

 `typescriptenc` debug builds are built with DWARF debug information.
 Google Chrome Dev builds can interactively debug WebAssembly applications with debug info.
 See [this Chrome blog entry on how to setup Chrome for debugging.](https://developer.chrome.com/blog/wasm-debugging-2020/)